Health Professions Regulatory Advisory Council

 The Minister's referral question is multi-pronged and will be addressed in stages.

 At this time, HPRAC is addressing issues related to the current model of foot care in Ontario.
 Public consultation on the matter was held from April 4, 2014 to July 4, 2014.
-HPRAC will post the submissions received during the consultation session for a 2-week review period.
+The submissions received during the consultation period have been posted on the chiropody page.
 To ensure transparency, the stakeholder comments HPRAC receives are posted according to access to information guidelines (for guidelines, visit http://www.hprac.org/en/privacy.asp).
-Interested stakeholders may comment on the submissions during this period.
-Check the website in the coming days for the launch of this comment period.

 On June 27, 2014, HPRAC submitted a report to the Minister on whether the profession of diagnostic sonography should be regulated under the RHPA.